 Editor's note:Another week has come and gone, and it's time to round up the top headlines from the past few days.
-Trending Houston tech and startup news on InnovationMap included innovators to know, a Texas fund with fresh investment to support Houston startups, and more.
+Trending Houston tech and startup articles on InnovationMap included the last roundup of events for the year, a robotics company's fresh funding, and more.